 Underwater nuclear explosions close to the surface can disperse large amounts of radioactive water and steam, contaminating nearby ships, structures and individuals.

 Underwater nuclear testing was banned by the 1963 Partial Test Ban Treaty.
-The CTBTO's hydroacoustic IMS stations are those best suited to detect nuclear explosions underwater.

 Of the over 2,000 nuclear explosions detonated worldwide between 1945 and 1996, 25% or over 500 bombs were exploded in the atmosphere.